 In May of 2012, RT entered into Final Design, and a Full Funding Grant Agreement (FFGA) with the federal government was signed in January of 2013.
 This (FFGA) will lead to the start of construction activity for the track section of the project.
-A notice to proceed for constructing the track section of the project is expected to be issued in Spring 2013.
+A notice to proceed for constructing the track section of the project was issued in Spring 2013.

-The two aerial structures (bridges) currently under construction at Cosumnes River Boulevard and Bruceville Road and in the Morrison Creek area, west of Franklin Boulevard are expected to be completed Fall 2013.
+The two aerial structures (bridges) at Cosumnes River Boulevard and Bruceville Road and in the Morrison Creek area, west of Franklin Boulevard were completed Fall 2013.
 The bridges are the first phase of construction for the Blue Line to Cosumnes River College light rail extension project.

 A dedication ceremony for the opening of the Cosumnes River College parking garage was held on June 7, 2013.
 The $31.5 million five-level, four story parking garage has 2,000 spaces that will serve both Cosumnes River College students and RT light rail passengers when the Blue Line to Cosumnes River College light rail extension project is completed in 2015.

 A civil construction groundbreaking event was held on August 13, 2013 at the future site of the Franklin Station at Franklin Boulevard and Cosumnes River Boulevard.
-Civil and track work will begin in September 2013.
+Civil and track work began in September 2013.